Rajshekar006/Intrusion_detection_system/README.md

 ### Open the Packet Tracer Simulation

-1. Open `network_topology.pkt` in Cisco Packet Tracer
+1. Open `ids project.pkt` in Cisco Packet Tracer
 2. The ACL is pre-configured on Router0
 3. Use the Simulation mode to observe packet flows